Master's Degree Programme in Biomedical Imaging

 Studies in BioImaging are highly research oriented and the courses are tailored to train future imaging experts in various life science areas.

-Biomedical Imaging specialisation track is very interdisciplinary with a unique atmosphere and people from different countries and educational backgrounds interacting and co-operating.
+Biomedical Imaging programme is very interdisciplinary with a unique atmosphere and people from different countries and educational backgrounds interacting and co-operating.
 Students are also encouraged to join courses, workshops and internship projects elsewhere in Finland, in Europe and all around the world.
 The programme has Erasmus+ exchange agreements with University of Pecs in Hungary, L’Institut Supérieur de BioSciences in Paris, France and Université de Rouen Normandie in Rouen, France.

 Master’s thesis in biomedical imaging consists of an experimental laboratory project (including hands-on imaging) with thesis plan and seminar presentations, and the written thesis.